Mini Strokes - Transient Ischemic Attack

 Since mini strokes do not have permanent effects on the brain, they can often be seen as a warning that someone is susceptible to a stroke.
 Seeking medical attention following a mini stroke can help avert a stroke and the permanent, debilitating effects it can cause.

-last visit: Mini Strokes - Transient Ischemic Attack | The Human Brain | The Rehabilitation Institute of Chicago | Spinal Cord Injuries | Anoxic Brain Injury
+last visit: Mini Strokes - Transient Ischemic Attack | Traumatic Brain Injury Symptoms | Treatment of a mini stroke | The Human Brain | Types of traumatic brain injury

 ©copyright 2009 by rehabchicago.org - all rights reserved.